 The Count: 451 calories, 42 g carbs

 Gumbos you make at home are more likely to fit within your meal plan.
-Louisiana cookbook author Holly Clegg offers one with reduced fat sausage, authentic Cajun flavors, brown rice, and lots of high fiber vegetables.
+Use reduced-fat sausage, authentic Cajun flavors, brown rice, and lots of high-fiber vegetables.
 Add a whole-grain salad medley with nuts, dried fruit, and chopped veggies.

 Worse Bet: Fried Chicken Meal